whipowill/d2-plugy-qol/README.md

 ### How To Install w/out Game Changes

-If you want to install these mods but you don't want any changes to the actual gameplay (none of the custom game changes), then delete the ``C:/Games/Diablo II/Mod PlugY/Data/Global/`` folder.
+If you want to install these mods but you don't want any changes to the actual gameplay (none of the custom game changes):

+- Delete the ``C:/Games/Diablo II/Mod PlugY/Data/Global/`` folder.
+- Turn ``MercEquip`` off in the ``BaseMod.ini`` file.

 ### How To Install On Mac OSX